freenas/freenas-docs/userguide/virtualmachines.rst

 shows a list of installed virtual machines.

 Each VM generates a log file in :file:`/var/log/vm/`.
-:file:`/var/log/vm/`.
-The name of the log file is the name of the VM created.
+The log file has the same name as the VM.
+VM created.

 .. figure:: images/virtual-machines.png